piglovesyou/graphql-let/README.md

 documents: "**/*.graphql"
 # Required by both "graphql-let/loader" and "graphql-let/babel".
-# The GraphQL documents info of quereis and mutations etc.
+# The GraphQL documents info of queries and mutations etc.
 # Examples:
 #            documents: 'queries/**/*.graphql'
 #            documents: